 This question addresses whether the data is up to date and timely - or long delayed.
 This varies depending on the dataset considered.

-Note: It is possible to submit more than one entry for a given dataset and a given country.
-The website stores all of them.
-However, for comparison's purposes, only the dataset with the highest score is retained for the country score.
+It is possible to submit more than one dataset for a given key dataset and a given country.

 Filter by hazard or category